spacemeshos/testnet-guide/guide/install.md

 ## Step 3 - Configuring your Network

-In order to participate in the Spacemesh network and earn Smesh rewards you **MUST** configure your home network router to forward network traffic on TCP port 7153 and UDP port 7153 to your computer.
+In order to participate in the Spacemesh network and earn Smesh rewards you **must** configure your home network router to forward network traffic on TCP port 7153 and UDP port 7153 to your computer.

 In addition, you **must** configure your computer firewall to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.